One of the first things you hear about when you begin blogging is that you need to start collecting emails ASAP.

 Split testing allows you to test out which designs, images, headlines, etc. are working better and help you increase your conversion rates.

-Many of our new bloggers take the first steps of creating a basic email opt-in form with ConvertKit and getting their first visitors to their blog – only to have no one bother to subscribe to their email list.
+Many new bloggers take the first steps of creating a basic email opt-in form and getting their first visitors to their blog – only to have no one subscribing to their email list.

 Why is this?